Developer-Students-Club-MAIT/cool_code_snippets/challenges/Sudoku-BackTracking.md

 This might not seem intuitive at the first go but you could find an amazing visualisation video on the topic [here](https://www.youtube.com/watch?v=_vWRZiDUGHU).

 ## C++ Code
-### NOTE: I will be only giving snippets of the core functions required for proper functioning of the algorithm.
+### NOTE: Only the snippets of the core functions required for proper functioning of the algorithm have been added.
 Also, in our sudoku grid, a '0' digit means an empty space.
 ```cpp
 // declared as global variables for proper functioning
 int row;